digitalernachschub/faust-codec-flatbuffers/README.rst

+**The Faust project is no longer active.
+This project has been archived.**

 |build-status| |coverage|

 This package is a plugin for the stream processing framework `Faust`_.
 It provides a codec to serialize and deserialize Faust models using `Flatbuffers`_.